yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 - Perfect optimization of the dependency tree (aka perfect hoisting) and predictable package instantiations.

-- The generated .pnp.js file can be committed to your repository as part of the [Zero-Installs](/features/zero-installs) effort, removing the need to run `yarn install` in the first place.
+- The generated .pnp.cjs file can be committed to your repository as part of the [Zero-Installs](/features/zero-installs) effort, removing the need to run `yarn install` in the first place.

 - Faster application startup, because the Node resolution doesn't have to iterate over the filesystem hierarchy nearly as much as before (and soon won't have to do it at all!).